aimacode/aima-glossary/glossary.md

 ## unrolling
 ## unsupervised clustering
 ## unsupervised learning

+In **unsupervised learning**
+the agent learns patterns in the input without any explicit feedback.

 ## upper confidence bounds on trees
 ## upper ontology
 ## Urban Challenge